Absorbing-state phase transition in biased activated random walk: Acknowledgements

 \section{Acknowledgements}

-The author is grateful to Artem Sapozhnikov for inspiring discussions, for suggesting an argument employed in the proof of Theorem \ref{theo:maintheo2}, and for pointing out a mistake in the proof of Theorem \ref{theo:lowerbound}.
-The author thanks Vladas Sidoravicius for inviting him to IMPA and Augusto Teixeira for fruitful discussions concerning this work.
+The author is grateful to Artem Sapozhnikov for illuminating discussions, for suggesting an argument employed in the proof of Theorem \ref{theo:maintheo2}, and for pointing out a mistake in the proof of Theorem \ref{theo:depend}.
+The author thanks Vladas Sidoravicius for inviting him to IMPA and for inspiring discussions and Augusto Teixeira for fruitful discussions concerning this work.
 The author is grateful to Leonardo Rolla for showing how to simplify the proof of Theorem \ref{theo:maintheo1} and for very useful comments.
+The author thanks the referee, as he helped to simplify the exposition significantly.